EyupExpert/EyupExpert/README.md

 - 👀 I’m interested in FrontEnd developement.
 - 🌱 I’m currently learning html, css and javascript.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: email:eyupexpert@gmail.com
+- 📫 How to reach me: by email: eyupexpert@gmail.com

 <!---
 EyupExpert/EyupExpert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.